It's My Site . . . Agenda Right !

 by Roger W Hancock

 I am Roger W Hancock, the PoetPatriot.
 I am a stutterer.
 Not as bad as some but more than others.
 I was much worse when I was a child.
 The teasing by other children did not help much, but such is life.
 "Sticks and stones may break my bones, but names will never hurt me," eventually became the mantra of my retaliation.
 I had speech therapy in grade school but remember nothing, only that I was in it.
 I do however, remember the stuttering.
+I did not 'out-grow' it but rather I learned to deal with it.

 I have had friends who were not aware I stammered, until I, apologized for a little stutter.
 Most people will stutter at some time or other, so apparently I am over-self-conscious of my stutter.
 Unless really caught on a sound, I have learned to push past the little stutters.
 Most people will not even notice, let alone remember.